jdmonin/JSettlers2/README.txt

 information and game stats (details below).
 A client applet to create user accounts is also provided.

+If you're upgrading from an earlier version of JSettlers, check VERSIONS.txt for new features, bug fixes, and config changes.

 JSettlers is an open-source project licensed under the GPL.
 The project is hosted at http://sourceforge.net/projects/jsettlers2 and at http://nand.net/jsettlers/devel/ .
 Questions, bugs, and